POL - 60.00.3 Policy Statement on Intercollegiate Athletics

 6. Grants-in-Aid

-6.1 The Department of Athletics currently provides grants-in-aid to selected student-athletes who have demonstrated exceptional skills in particular sports.
+6.1 The Department of Athletics currently provides grant-in-aid to selected student-athletes who have demonstrated exceptional skills in particular sports.
 These awards may pay full or partial educational expenses and are administered by the department under NCAA guidelines.
-Under these guidelines, grants-in-aid are awarded only one year at a time.
+Under these guidelines, grant-in-aids are awarded only one year at a time.
 However, students accepting scholarships shall be informed that University policy encourages provision of aid through the completion of an undergraduate degree within the time limits prescribed by the NCAA.

 7. Drug Education